If you want to hire a Wedding Planner, having well-prepared Wedding Planner Interview Questions is essential for finding a suitable applicant.

 Second, it helps to keep the interview focused and on track, preventing it from devolving into an informal chat.

-Finally, preparation ensures that you make the most efficient use of your time by making sure that all of the questions you ask are relevant to the position.
+Finally, preparation ensures that you make the most efficient use of your time by providing that all of the questions you ask are relevant to the position.

 Does the candidate have the appropriate educational qualifications or training for this position?